 These are the best Photoshop courses you can take online:

-- Best Free Course: Adobe Photoshop CC – Essentials Training Course (Skillshare)
+- Best Overall: Adobe Photoshop CC – Essentials Training Course (Skillshare)

 - Best for Beginners: Photoshop for Beginners (GoSkills)